Looe Island

 According to local legend, Joseph of Arimathea landed here with the Christ Child.
 Some scholars, including Glyn S. Lewis, suggest the island could be Ictis, the location described by Diodorus Siculus as a centre for the tin trade in pre-Roman Britain.

-The island is now owned and managed by the Cornwall Wildlife Trust charity where access (including landing on the foreshore and flying of drones over the island) is carefully managed for the benefit of wildlife and landing is only possible via the Cornwall Wildlife Trust authorized boatman.
-The waters around the island are a marine nature reserve and form part of the Looe Voluntary Marine Conservation Area (VMCA).
-First established in 1995, the Looe VCMA covers nearly 5 km of coastline and aims to protect the coastal and marine wildlife around Looe.
+The island is now owned and managed by the Cornwall Wildlife Trust charity where access (including landing on the foreshore and flying of drones over the island) is carefully managed for the benefit of wildlife and landing is only possible via the Cornwall Wildlife Trust authorized boat operator.
+The waters around the island are a marine nature reserve and form part of the Whitsand and Looe Bay Marine Conservation Area (VMCA).
+First established in 1995, the Whitsand and Looe Bay Marine Conservation Area covers nearly 5 km of coastline and aims to protect the coastal and marine wildlife around Looe.

 History

 People have been living on Looe Island since the Iron Age.
 Evidence of early habitation includes pieces of Roman amphorae as well as stone boat anchors and Roman coins.
 A number of late prehistoric or Romano-British finds have been made in the vicinity of the island, including a large bronze ingot found by divers south of Looe Island, which has led a number of people to suggest the island is possibly Ictis, the tin trading island seen by Pytheas in the 4th century BC and recalled by Diodorus Siculus in the 1st century BC.
 A small hoard of eight late Roman coins was recovered in 2008.
 These coins were recovered from one of the shallow ditches forming a 'pear shaped enclosure' which encompassed the top of Looe Island and the later Christian chapel site.
 All eight coins date to the late 3rd or early 4th century AD.

 In the Dark Ages, the island was used a seat of early Christian settlement.
 The child Jesus was believed to have visited the Island with his uncle, Joseph of Arimathea, who traded with the Cornish tin traders.
 Looe Island was already a place of pilgrimage for early Christians before the creation of this story and a small thatched roofed chapel was built there during this time.

 In the later medieval period, the island came under the overall control of Glastonbury Abbey, with the Prior of Lammana being directly responsible for its governance; the island's chapel was under the care of two Benedictine monks until 1289 when the property was sold to a local landowner.
 The priory was replaced by a domestic chapel served by a secular priest until the Dissolution of the Monasteries in 1536 when it became property of the Crown.
 From the 13th to the 16th centuries it was known as St Michael's Island but after the dissolution of the monasteries, it was rededicated in 1594 as St George's Island.